2019 APPLICATION DATES

 The third requirement is an example of your work.

-This can take any form you like: a link to something online, a copy of a published or unpublished story or piece of writing, a set of images that tell a story, or a video, or something else.
-If you are applying for a Tiptree Fellowship to work on a larger project in progress, you may wish to share pieces that you have already completed.
+This can take any form you like: a link to something online, a copy of a published or unpublished story or piece of writing, a set of images that tell a story, a video, or something else.
+If you are applying for a Otherwise Fellowship to work on a larger project in progress, you may wish to share pieces that you have already completed.
 Please send no more than 1500 words of writing, five minutes of video, or an approximate equivalent length in other media.